 Foods that are naturally rich in vitamin D:

 Vitamin E for reduced inflammation and scarring

-Vitamin E is a powerful antioxidant that functions to protect against sun damage and oxidative stress.
+Vitamin E is a powerful antioxidant that protects against sun damage and oxidative stress.
 It can help you fight back against premature aging, wrinkles, and scarring.

 When applied topically to the skin, vitamin E can help with cellular restoration, including sun damage and healing support for scars.
-Typically, the body naturally produces vitamin E and releases it in the skin's oil (sebum).
-When there is a proper balance of vitamin E throughout the body, the skin stays moisturized and happy.
+The body produces vitamin E and releases it in the skin's oil (sebum).
+The skin stays moisturized and happy when there is a proper balance of vitamin E throughout the body.
 Vitamin E has also been shown to reduce inflammation and speed up the healing of damaged skin.
 Studies have shown that low levels of vitamin E are linked to severe acne, and supplementation of vitamins E and A in conjunction can lead to improved results.

-Most adults need about 15 - 18 mg of vitamin E per day; the best way to increase this essential vitamin in your body is to ensure you are getting enough in your diet.
+Most adults need about 15 - 18 mg of vitamin E daily; the best way to increase this essential vitamin is to ensure you get enough in your diet.
 You may also consider a multivitamin or specific vitamin E supplement.

 Foods that are naturally rich in vitamin E:

 Vitamin K for dark spots, stretch marks, and scars